LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 type with a UTF-8 character set and the body data will be generated from a Lasso string object which always consists of Unicode character data.
 In order to output binary data, the bytes need to be set directly and the response's :mailheader:`Content-Type` header adjusted accordingly.
-The `web_response` method `rawContent` can be used to get or set the outgoing content data.
+The method `web_response->rawContent` can be used to get or set the outgoing content data.

-It is advised to call `abort` soon after setting binary response data or at least to ensure that no stray character data is inadvertently added into the outgoing data buffer as it will corrupt the output.
+It is advised to call `web_response->abort` soon after setting binary response data or at least to ensure that no stray character data is inadvertently added into the outgoing data buffer as it will corrupt the output.

 When manually setting the raw content, the :mailheader:`Content-Type` header should usually be adjusted to accommodate the change.
 Use the `web_response->replaceHeader` method to replace the existing header with the new value.

-The `web_response` object provides the `sendFile` method which packages together many of the steps required to send binary data to the client to be viewed either inline or downloaded as an attachment.
+The `web_response` object provides the `~web_response->sendFile` method which packages together many of the steps required to send binary data to the client to be viewed either inline or downloaded as an attachment.

 .. member:: web_response->sendFile(data::trait_each_sub, name = null, \
                      -type = null, -disposition = 'attachment', \